Pieloth/ASUS-G713PV-fix/README.md

 > [!IMPORTANT]
 > Modern Standby should be ENABLED!
 >
 > If previously disabled, better to re-enable it.
-Should run fine now along with Hibernation
+It can be used now along with Hibernation

 All tweaks are applied to the **current Windows 11 Power Scheme** in use.